flattrade/pythonAPI/README.md

 ****
 ## <a name="md-example-basic"></a> Example - Getting Started
 First configure the endpoints in the api_helper constructor.
-Provide your token and user id  to set session.
+Thereon provide your credentials and login as follows.

 ```python
 from api_helper import NorenApiPy